fortrabbit/blog/new-platform-beta.md

 ## No rush for existing clients

-Switching platforms is daunting.
 The old platform we run in parallel for a long time and we will support you hands on with the migration.

 - **Side-by-side operation** - both platforms will run in parallel
 - **Self-service migration** for early adopters